Kotlin/KEEP/proposals/explicit-backing-fields.md

 ### Direct Backing Field Access

-We plan to add support for a syntax to explicitly access the property's backing field when the field was explicitly declared and is accessible via some TBD syntax.
+We plan to add support for a syntax to explicitly access the property's backing field as well as for property delegate via some TBD syntax.

 ###  Protected Fields